Frankie Baldwin: Storylines

-Danny, regretting losing her and scared at the thought of spending the rest of his life with Leanne, begged Frankie to take him back.
-Frankie remained strong and the divorce went ahead, with Frankie moving boyfriend Nathan in just days before.
-She celebrated her divorce by jetting off alone for a holiday in her newly acquired Villa in Spain and to visit her son Warren.
+Danny, regretting losing her and scared at the thought of spending the rest of his life with Leanne, begs Frankie to take him back.
+Frankie remains strong and the divorce goes ahead, with Frankie moving boyfriend Nathan in just days before.
+She celebrates her divorce by jetting off alone for a holiday in her newly acquired villa in Spain, and visiting her son Warren.

-In October 2006 Frankie's former stepson Jamie declared his love for her at Fred Elliott's (John Savident) funeral and they kissed but the revelation shocked her and drove her back into the arms of ex-husband Danny.
-However she couldn't resist Jamie's advances and they embarked on a relationship, much to the disgust of the other residents of the street.
-The news also led to Danny disappearing.
+In October 2006, Frankie's former stepson Jamie declares his love for her at Fred Elliott's (John Savident) funeral and they kiss, but the revelation shocks her and drives her back into the arms of her ex-husband, Danny.
+However, she cannot resist Jamie's advances and they move forward with their relationship, much to the disgust of the other residents of the street.
+The news also leads to Danny's disappearance.

-Frankie and Jamie decided to head to Spain to start afresh, but at the last minute on New Year's Eve 2006, Frankie got cold feet.
-She ended it with a devastated Jamie, and left to stay with a friend in Essex.
-As she departed in a taxi, Jamie was consoled by friend Sean Tully (Antony Cotton). at midnight Jamie received a call from father, Danny, telling him he had sold the flat and he was "sorry" to hear about his break up with Frankie.
+Frankie and Jamie decide to head to Spain to start afresh, but at the last minute on New Year's Eve 2006, Frankie gets cold feet.
+She ends it with a devastated Jamie, and leaves him to stay with a friend in Essex.
+As she departs in a taxi, Jamie is consoled by his friend Sean Tully (Antony Cotton).
+At midnight, Jamie receives a call from Danny, telling him he has sold the flat and he is "sorry" to hear about his breakup with Frankie.

 In 2009, Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh) are invited to Frankie's wedding to a footballer in Coronation Street: Romanian Holiday, but they arrive a week late.
 Frankie lets them stay in her villa while she is honeymooning.